MicrosoftDocs/ai-builder/ai-builder-docs/lobe-overview.md

 ## Download Lobe

-There are two ways to download Lobe to your desktop.

 1. Sign in to [Power Apps](https://make.powerapps.com) or [Power Automate](https://flow.microsoft.com/).

 1. Select **AI Builder** > **Build** > **Images** > **Image classification**.